Utena - kiss catalog

 Intellectual Mikage copes poorly with his emotions about Tokiko.
 Geek guy can’t talk about his feelings.
 That makes him an attractive tool for Akio—part of Mikage’s parallel with Utena.
 See cool stuff - Akio and Tokiko.

 Compare with Akio and Kanae, immediately above.
-The poses are different, but both imply that Akio was sitting and the woman approached him.
-With his nearly irresistible sex appeal, it may well be true.
-It conveys “this was her choice.”
+The poses are different, but both imply that Akio was sitting and the woman approached him, “it was her choice.”
+With his nearly irresistible sex appeal, it should be true.
+Akio, Mikage, and Ruka all claim that their victims act by their own choice, and in a narrow sense it’s true.
+They push lies and bend the social environment to control people’s decisions.

 Akio kisses Utena in his car.